Brian Anderson Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Cubs' 4.00 team ERA ranks 11th among all MLB pitching staffs.

-- The Cubs surrender the first-fewest home runs in baseball (80 total, one per game).
+- Cubs pitchers combine to surrender the fewest home runs in baseball (81 total, one per game).

-- Steele (9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched) goes for his 10th victory when he gets the start for the Cubs, his 16th of the season.
+- Stroman (9-6 with a 2.76 ERA and 92 strikeouts in 107 2/3 innings pitched) aims for his 10th win when he makes the start for the Cubs, his 19th of the season.

-- In his last time out on Friday, the lefty went 6 1/3 scoreless innings against the Cleveland Guardians while surrendering three hits.
+- The right-hander's most recent appearance came on Saturday against the Cleveland Guardians, when he threw 5 2/3 innings, surrendering five earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.